GPrune-LLM: Generalization-Aware Structured Pruning for Large Language Models: Experiments

 \subsection{Main Results}

-\textbf{Consistent improvement over base metrics.} GPrune-LLM consistently improves both language modeling perplexity and average accuracy on classification tasks over its respective base metric across all models and retention ratios.
-As shown in Tables~\ref{tab:llama2_7b_results}--\ref{tab:llava15_7b_results}, the $\uparrow$ marker appears in most task columns under every setting, indicating that the gains are broadly distributed rather than concentrated on only a few tasks.
-These results demonstrate that our method effectively preserves generalization ability of pruned models.
-Improvements are consistent across different model families and scale to the 13B model and the multimodal LLaVA setting.
+\textbf{Improvement over base metrics.} GPrune-LLM consistently improves the three base importance metrics and attains the best average accuracy at every retention ratio on both LLaMA2-7B and Vicuna1.5-7B (Tables~\ref{tab:llama2_7b_results} and~\ref{tab:vicuna15_7b_results}), indicating that it better preserves the downstream generalization of pruned models.
+Average accuracy increases over the base metric in 16 of the 18 settings, the only exceptions are Wanda-sp at mild sparsity, where perplexity still improves.
+The gains also hold when GPrune-LLM is applied on top of FANG's token-weighted metric, which indicates that our cross-distribution restructuring is complementary to the token-aware scoring.

-\textbf{Larger gains at higher sparsity.} Performance improvements are most pronounced at aggressive pruning ratios, where calibration bias has the greatest impact.
-On LLaMA2-7B at 50\% retention ratio, GPrune-LLM (Wanda-sp) reduces WikiText2 perplexity by over 80\% from 262.32 to 50.65 and lifts average accuracy by 6.64\%.
-Similar gains hold on Vicuna1.5-7B.
-The effect is most striking on LLaMA2-13B at 30\% retention ratio, where the base FLAP collapses to a WikiText2 perplexity of 2676.82, while GPrune-LLM (FLAP) recovers it to 113.96 and raises average accuracy by 5.60\%, demonstrating that our method prevents severe pruning failures under extreme sparsity.
+\textbf{Larger gains at higher sparsity.} The gains grow as pruning becomes more aggressive, where calibration bias is most harmful.
+Average accuracy improvements over the base metrics are modest at 80\% retention but expand markedly at 50\%.
+On LLaMA2-7B, GPrune-LLM lifts Wanda-sp and FLAP by 5.65 and 4.88 points, with comparable jumps on Vicuna1.5-7B (5.25 and 4.50).
+At 50\% retention, GPrune-LLM also cuts Wanda-sp perplexity from 262.32 to 60.80 on LLaMA2-7B ($-76.8\%$) and from 270.82 to 71.07 on Vicuna1.5-7B.
+This shows that our method can mitigate severe pruning failures under extreme sparsity.

-\textbf{Reduced dependence on metric choice.} Across models and retention ratios, the average accuracy gap between the two base metrics shrinks substantially after applying GPrune-LLM.
-On Vicuna1.5-7B, the gap closes from 2.80\% to just 0.30\% at 70\%, a reduction of nearly 90\%, with consistent compression observed across all other models and ratios.
-This convergence indicates that one major source of performance disparity between importance metrics is calibration-induced ranking distortion, which our framework corrects at the structural level.
+\textbf{Reduced dependence on metric choice.} Applying GPrune-LLM makes the results less sensitive to which base metric is used.
+The average accuracy gap between Wanda-sp and FLAP shrinks in every setting.
+On LLaMA2-7B at 70\% retention, it narrows from 2.55 to 0.69 points, a 73\% reduction, with comparable reductions across the other retention ratios and on Vicuna1.5-7B.
+This suggests that part of the performance difference between importance metrics comes from calibration-induced ranking distortion, which GPrune-LLM reduces at the structural level.